New Acts of the Year Show: History

 The 2022 installment was co produced by Soho Theatre's New comedy Promoter team and took place at the Bernie Grant Arts Centre in Tottenham.
 It was hosted by Curtis Walker.
+As of February 2025, no NATYs has been held since.

 Rules and eligibility

 Entrants are acts seeking to become established on the live comedy circuit that are not as yet full-time paid professional acts, must have performed for at least one year and have recommendations from two established promoters/agents/venues.
 Previous finalists do not qualify.